 If Russia is a Threat to U.S. Supremacy Despite D.C.
-Outspending it Seven Times Over, Then Washington Isn't Getting As Much 'Bang for Its Buck' as the Russians!
+Outspending it Many Times Over, Then Washington Isn't Getting As Much 'Bang for Its Buck' as the Russians!

 In any conceivable war between Russia and NATO which naturally Washington would be the one to start, we've concluded that the U.S. would basically be fighting alongside Brits, Poles, Balts and some token contingents from Scandinavia.
 The rest of NATO -- plus U.S. allies like Japan and South Korea -- would stick to defending their borders or purely supportive roles.
 Unless of course, you want to count the mighty contributions of NATO's newest likely member Montenegro with an army smaller than a single Russian brigade.
 Or as The Saker sums up: